Loading

 The colour blue derived from indigo as a natural plant dye has for centuries been domestically cultivated and treasured.
 Valued by centuries old traditional and modern global cultures from Africa to Japan it forms the creative basis for a variety of innovative and enrapturing textiles.
 Blue remains an enormously appreciated colour today, and the organic production of indigo continues to be revitalised particularly among contemporary artists, created from raw homespun fibres and used for colouring gradations in weaving and designing.

-Influenced by a Portuguese missionary priest coat in the Meiji period 16th c, this type of coat was once restricted to use by the military elite until the 18th century when it was used by commoner classes as a travel garment.
+Influenced by a Portuguese missionary priest coat from the 16th century, this type of coat was initially worn by the military elite until the 18th century, it was then adopted by commoner classes as a travel garment.

-There are sixteen panels of broad woven stripes laid out in a circular arc with a small upright collar and what is thought to be dear horn buttons.
+Deep indigo woven stripes on the outside of the garment, and ikat/kasuri weft yarn patterning on the interior lining.
+Comprising sixteen panels laid out in a circular arc with a small upright collar and what is thought to be dear horn buttons.
 Between the layers is a paper filling that has been treated to form a warm layer and protect the wearer from rain.

 Size: 120cm long.